What are Course Reserves?

 - The library or the instructor should own a legally obtained (not pirated) copy of the item being placed on reserve.

 - Duplications of small portions of a legally obtained copy can be placed on reserve.
-For duplications in larger amounts, especially duplication of an entire work, library staff may need to request permission of the copyright holder.
+For duplications in larger amounts, especially duplication of an entire work, library staff may need to request permission from the copyright holder.

 - ILL items can be placed on physical reserves so long as they adhere to fair use.
 ILL items may be posted to electronic reserves only with the permission of the copyright holder.